 eSafety’s Heat-Related Illness series was developed to create a better understanding of the different types of heat-related illnesses.
 These illnesses are prevalent in the workplace year-round, and can affect anyone working both indoors and outdoors where there is an increase in environmental and metabolic heat resulting in heat stress.
 This series will cover topics that include the different types of heat-related illnesses, signs and symptoms of these illnesses, and workplace prevention methods.

 Whether you’re working outside in hot temperatures, in a building with work processes that generate heat, or performing tasks that generate a lot of metabolic heat, it’s important to recognize the risk of heat-related illness.
 That starts with understanding the hazards that make heat-related illnesses more likely.

-Potential hazards can include:
+Potential hazards that can lead to heat stress include:

 - Working outdoors in extremely hot weather and/or humid conditions

 - Working near processes or machinery that radiate large amounts of heat

 - Working in contact with or near hot objects